-Marine survival data for wild coho are not directly available from the Strait of Georgia or Nooksack management units.
+Marine survival data of wild coho from Black Creek in the South Coast British Columbia Strait of Georgia was used to represent the Nooksack and U.S. Strait of Georgia management units (K. Cantera, DFO, personal communication).
 In recent years, the run size forecasts produced by the WDFW Science Division have applied the predicted marine survival for the Skagit River to these management units.
 However, a recent study demonstrated that survival patterns for hatchery coho produced in the Nooksack River are more coherent with survival patterns observed for Canadian coho populations from the Strait of Georgia than with U.S. coho populations from Puget Sound (Zimmerman et al. 2015).
-Marine survival of Canadian coho populations from the Strait of Georgia ranged between 1% and 2% with very little variability between 2000 and 2009 ocean entry years (Zimmerman et al. 2015).
-Based on the available information, a 6.6% marine survival (50% of the predicted marine survival for the Skagit) was applied to the Strait of Georgia and Nooksack management units.
+Marine survival of Canadian wild coho populations from the Strait of Georgia has averaged (geometric mean) 2.4% (range 0.2% and 12.9%) between ocean entry years 1989 and 2020 and was higher earlier in the time series but has been increasing over the last five years (Figure 18).
+A marine survival estimate from 2021 ocean entry year was not available.